annaborovinskayaX/frontend-project-lvl1/README.md

 The repository contains 5 console games.
 To win, you must successfully answer 3 questions in a row in the selected game.

-Games:

-1. brain-calculate - calculator

-2. brain-even - check if a number is even

-3. brain-gcd - calculate the greatest common divisor of two numbers

-4. brain-prime - check if a number is prime

-5. brain progression - calculate and enter the missing number from the progression

-Before running the games do next actions:

-1. Check the current updates for database with available packages: enter apt update

-2. Install Node.js package: enter  apt install nodejs

-3. Upgrade Node.js to the latest version: enter apt upgrade nodejs

-4. To allow you to install modules and packages with Node.js, install npm package: enter apt install npm

-5. Clone this repository by SSH key: git@github.com:annaborovinskayaX/frontend-project-lvl1.git

-6. Add and check depencies: enter make install

-7. Run game: enter game name

 asciinema brain-even: https://asciinema.org/a/B24lh0BbAgSOh2hTg1OVNmi9r

 asciinema brain-calc: https://asciinema.org/a/YzaqArAmsuI8WUEoVBeUx5Iv1